snwfdhmp/awesome-gpt-prompt-engineering/README.md

 ## Papers

-- [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) - Paper introducing GPT-3 by OpenAI.
+- [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165): GPT-3 introduction paper by OpenAI.
-- [Fine-Tuning Language Models from Human Preferences](https://arxiv.org/abs/1909.08593) - Another important paper from OpenAI on fine-tuning language models.
+- [Fine-Tuning Language Models from Human Preferences](https://arxiv.org/abs/1909.08593): Important paper on fine-tuning language models by OpenAI.
-- [Prompting Transformers with Text for Structured Data Queries](https://arxiv.org/abs/2104.08691): This paper discusses the use of "prompt tuning" for learning "soft prompts" to condition frozen language models to perform specific downstream tasks.
-The approach outperforms GPT-3's "few-shot" learning by a large margin and becomes more competitive with scale.
-- [The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/abs/2104.08691): This work explores "prompt tuning", a mechanism for learning "soft prompts" to condition frozen language models to perform specific downstream tasks.
-The method matches the strong performance of model tuning and confers benefits in robustness to domain transfer.
+- [The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/abs/2104.08691): Explores the benefits of "prompt tuning" for robust task performance.
-- [Deep Attentive Learning for Stock Movement Prediction From Social Media Text and Company Correlations](https://aclanthology.org/2020.emnlp-main.676): This paper introduces an architecture that blends chaotic temporal signals from financial data, social media, and inter-stock relationships via a graph neural network in a hierarchical temporal fashion for accurate stock forecasting.
+- [Deep Attentive Learning for Stock Movement Prediction From Social Media Text and Company Correlations](https://aclanthology.org/2020.emnlp-main.676): Introduces an architecture for accurate stock forecasting using financial data and social media signals.

 ## Books